dnbexperience/eufemia-demo-gatsby/README.md

 ## How to run this demo App

-1. Make sure You have installed the dependencies `yarn install`.
+1. Make sure You have installed the dependencies `npm install`.
-1. Now You can run `yarn start` inside this demo App.
+1. Now You can run `npm start` inside this demo App.